martin-ev/Who-feeds-the-world/index.md

 }
 </style>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Being a tomato importer also seems to be a **good predictor of wealth for the state**.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Being a tomato importer, but also a tomato producer seems to be a **good predictor of wealth for the state**.
 Tomatoes are one of the most **important vegetable crops produced worldwide**, only potatoes have a higher production.
 Looking through the timeline, we clearly see that almost all **highly industrialized nations are continuously importing tomatoes**.
 Especially the United States, France and Germany are importing large quantities each year.
 It's not a big surprise, since tomatoes are a **popular ingredient in many modern western recipes**, but **require a climate** that is not well suited for most of the United States or Northern Europe.

 ### Who imports and exports the other features of interest ?